-5.07 The first consideration to toll restrict an extension in a PABX would be to limit the ability to access outgoing trunks.
+- 5.07 The first consideration to toll restrict an extension in a PABX would be to limit the ability to access outgoing trunks.
 This is done when an extension is assigned a Class of Service (COS) (MITL9105/9110-096-105-NA) with a specific Trunk Group access programmed into it.
 This does not restrict an extension's ability to make toll calls, but rather restricts the ability to access outgoing trunks.
-The problem in most PABX's lies in a system's ability to restrict an extension after it has accessed a trunk (Fig. 5-2).

-5.08 In the SX-100/SX-200 system there are provisions for denial on dialing the digits one and zero.
-That is, if the first digit dialed is a one or a zero, the toll denied extension will be routed to the attendant or will receive reorder tone (Fig. 5-3).
+The problem in most PABX's lies in a system's ability to restrict an extension after it has accessed a trunk (Figure 5-2). - 5.08 In the SX-100/SX-200 system there are provisions for denial on dialing the digits one and zero.
+That is, if the first digit dialed is a one or a zero, the toll denied extension will be routed to the attendant or will receive reorder tone (Figure 5-3). - 5.09 In the examples shown in Figs. 5-2 and 5-3, extension 549 is the only extension which will be permitted to dial a long distance code or access a WATS line.
+Extensions 338 and 347 will be restricted to local calls only, unless the attendant makes a long distance call and connects the extension to that trunk.
+Obviously the efficiency of such a system is dubious at the best of times.
+A toll control based upon the digits or sequence of digits would be preferable to the two outlined situations of 5.07 and 5.08. - 5.10 The following example should be used in conjunction with the examples in the installation forms in the latter part of this practice.
+This Section will outline a possible implementation of the

-Fig. 5-3 0/1, WATS, Toll Restriction
+Figure 5-3 0/1, WATS, Toll Restriction